top of page

 Vertical Climb - 569m

-Walking past pristine alpine lakes and up into boulder strewn landscapes, the hike to the summit of Mount Field East provides some stunning views and great walking.
+Walking past pristine alpine lakes and up into boulder strewn landscapes, the hike to the summit of Mount Field East provides some stunning views, combined with excellent walking throughout the loop.

 Mountain Hikes in Mount Field National Park